MaterializeInc/materialize/doc/user/content/sql/show-clusters.md

 ### `mz_introspection` system cluster

-When you enable a Materialize region, a system cluster named `mz_introspection` will be pre-installed in every environment.
+A system cluster named `mz_introspection` will be pre-installed in every environment.
 This cluster has several indexes installed to speed up common introspection queries, like `SHOW` commands and queries using the system catalog.
 It is recommended to switch to the `mz_introspection` cluster for improved performance when executing these statements.

 The following characteristics apply to the `mz_introspection` cluster: